 YOU MIGHT ALSO LIKE:

-How to Best Explore the Rockland Center for the Arts
+My Visit to the Rockland Center for the Arts

 National Purple Heart Hall of Honor – located in New Windsor, NY.
 This is another great FREE location for those who love history.

 You can stroll through the Hall of Honor and look at photos and medals associated with each branch of the Armed Forces.
 You can also enjoy the day outdoors at the New Windsor Cantonment located on the same grounds.

 During the warmer months, the New Windsor Cantonment hosts reenactments and several fun and educational events.